danswart/ryb-book/_book/175-business-arithmetic.md

 \end{equation}
 <br><br>

-"Customers Retained" is a Shorthand way of saying:
+"Customers Retained" represents an estimate of the NUMBER of customers from the Beginning of the Year expected to be with you at the End of the Year.
+It is the result of these components working together:

 \begin{equation}
   \boxed{\text{Existing Customers, BOY} \times \\ \text{Retention Rate}}